TaitoUnited/full-stack-template/README.md

 * Teams: Select admin permission for the Admins team
 * Teams: Select write permission for the Developers team
 * Collaborators: Add additional collaborators if required.
-* Collaborators: Remove repository creator (= yourself) from the collaborator list (NOTE: do this last!)
+* Collaborators: Remove repository creator (= yourself) from the collaborator list (NOTE: Set all the other GitHub settings before this one!)

 #### Stack configuration